RichardJActon/xenothesis/content/episode/01-xenogenesis-dawn-womb-ch1-2.md

 ---
-Description: XenoThesis - a podcast by two scientists trying to apply Science to the Science-Fiction.
-Here, Richard and Michael discuss the book 1 "Dawn" of Xenogenesis series by Olivia E. Butler.
-Episode 1 - Richard and Michael discuss the chapters 1 and 2, the introduction to the series, the main character Lilith and her story of meeting with the alien race.
+Description: '__XenoThesis__ - a podcast by two scientists trying to apply Science to the Science-Fiction.
+Here, Richard and Michael discuss the book 1 "Dawn" of Xenogenesis series by Olivia E. Butler.'
 aliases:
 - /01
 author: richardjacton